HansFeddersen/World_Weather_Analysis/README.md

 ![This is an image](https://github.com/HansFeddersen/World_Weather_Analysis/blob/main/more/step2/Input_criteria_DF.png)

--After we drop all the empty lines, we use gmpas to get the closest hotel (acording to defined parameters) to each city and store it in a new DF:
+-After we drop all the empty lines, we use gmpas to get the closest hotel (according to defined parameters) to each city and store it in a new DF:

 ![This is an image](https://github.com/HansFeddersen/World_Weather_Analysis/blob/main/more/step2/Hotel_DF.png)